atgreen/cl-llog/docs/hacking/REVIEW.md

 1. Revisit package exports: either rename conflicting symbols (e.g. `log-string`), or introduce a `llog-user` package that wraps the API without shadowing core Common Lisp functions.
 2. Replace manual field tagging with a generic protocol—let callers specialise `encode-field` or introduce a `coerce-field` generic so new types integrate through CLOS rather than bespoke structs.
 3. Provide macro front-ends that delay work until level checks pass (using `once-only` patterns or compiler macros) and lean on method combinations for hook chains instead of bespoke `%call-*` functions.
-4. Implement the missing helper exports and deliver a `define-field-type` macro that generates the necessary generics, showcasing idiomatic macro usage.
+4. ~~Implement the missing helper exports and deliver a `define-field-type` macro that generates the necessary generics, showcasing idiomatic macro usage.~~ **[COMPLETED 2025-10-14]** All REPL helpers implemented with `define-field-type` macro for custom field types.
 5. Move unsafe optimisation settings into compiler macros or document how callers can opt into lowered safety, keeping the default definitions safe for general use.

 These changes would keep the current performance focus while making the library feel more naturally Lispy to users.

+## Status Update (2025-10-14)

+**REPL Integration Complete:** All four missing REPL exports have been implemented in `src/repl.lisp` with comprehensive tests (17 tests, 100% passing).
+The implementation includes:
+- Thread-safe circular buffer for recent logs
+- Filtering capabilities (level, logger name, regex patterns)
+- Hook-based recording system
+- Log capture for testing via `with-captured-logs` macro
+- Custom field type system via `define-field-type` macro

+The library now delivers on its promise of REPL-friendly features inspired by log4cl traditions.